-» How many small businesses are there in the United States?**

 » How many small businesses are there in the United States?

-Or, almost 6 million – Nearly 6 million businesses in the United States employ people other than their owners at some point during the year.
-(Source: Office of Advocacy, U.S. Small Business Administration.)
+Or nearly 6 million - Nearly six million businesses in the United States employ people other than the owner(s) (Source: Office of Advocacy, U.S. Small Business Administration.)

 Ninety-nine (99) percent of employing businesses are “small” under prevailing definitions.
 Another way to look at it: 60 percent of all businesses that employ people other than the owners have 1 to 4 employees; another 20 percent have 5 to 9 employees; and yet another 10 percent have 10 to 19 employees.
 Businesses employing fewer than 100 people (excluding the self-employed who employ no one but themselves) constitute 96 percent of all employers (Source: calculations by NFIB Research Foundation from data published by the Office of Advocacy, U.S. Small Business Administration.)